kukaryambik/givme/README.md

 Flags:
-  -u, --change-id string           UID:GID for the container (default "0:0")
+  -u, --change-id string           UID:GID for the container (default "0:0") -w, --cwd string                 Working directory for the container
-      --cleanup                    Clean up root directory before load (default true) -w, --cwd string                 Working directory for the container --entrypoint string          Entrypoint for the container -h, --help                       help for run
+      --entrypoint string          Entrypoint for the container -h, --help                       help for run
-      --mount strings              Mount host path to the container --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERAppName --retry int                  Retry attempts of downloading the image; or use GIVME_RETRY
+      --mount strings              Mount host path to the container --no-purge                   Do not purge the root directory before unpacking the image --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME --update                     Update the image instead of using existing file
 ```

 #### Save